bottlenoselabs/c2cs/README.md

 1. .NET 5+ because C# 9 function pointers are used.

 2. Pointers such as `void*` can have different sizes across target computer architectures.
 E.g., `x86` pointers are 4 bytes and `x64` (aswell as `arm64`) pointers are 8 bytes.
 Thus, if you need to have bindings for `x86`/`arm32` and `x64`/`arm64` you will need to have two seperate bindings.
 However, 64 bit is pretty ubiquitous on Windows these days, at least for gaming, as you can see from [Steam hardware survey where 64-bit is 99%+](https://store.steampowered.com/hwsurvey/directx/).
 Additionally, you can see that the ["trend" is that 64-bit is becoming standard over time with 32-bit getting dropped](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_operating_system_timeline).

-Additionally in some contexts, the "built-in" C integer types could have different bit width for different ABIs.
+3. The "built-in" C integer types could have different bit width for different ABIs.
 E.g. `long` is at **minimum** 32 bits (4 bytes).
 On Windows `x64` it is reported by the Microsoft Visual C++ (MSCV) to be actually 64 bits (8 bytes).
-For sanity sake you should always use the integer types from `stdint.h` such as `uint8_t`, `int32_t`, `uint64_t`, etc.
+For sanity sake you should always use the integer types from `stdint.h` such as `uint8_t`, `int32_t`, `uint64_t`, etc. Otherwise you may need to have multiple bindings for each ABI because types will be of different bit sizes.

-3. This solution does not work for every C library.
+4. This solution does not work for every C library.
 This is due to some technical limitations where some C libraries are not "bindgen-friendly".

 #### What does it mean for a C library to be bindgen-friendly?